 - Businesses and Residents are limited to 5 bags/containers per week.
 All refuse should be in leak free bags or containers and NOT weigh more than 75 pounds or have more than 35 gallon capacity each.

 - Bundles: Maximum size = 4 feet long, 2 feet wide, and 2 feet high.
 Maximum weight = 75 pounds.
 Maximum limb diameter is 2 inches.
 Must be bounded or tied with a binder strong enough to permit handling.

 - If bags or containers fail during handling the property owner or occupant will assume clean up.
-The trash container should have outside handles.
+The refuse container should have outside handles.

-Small businesses, who have city or private trash collection, are still encouraged to source separate recyclables and drop at Recycling Convenience Center.
+Small businesses, who have city or private refuse collection, are still encouraged to source separate recyclables and drop at Recycling Convenience Center.